vipuldelwadia/soundcloud-dl/README.md

 * Download all song of one song page
 * Download all song of one user's playlist page
 * Download all song of one user's list of playlist page
+* Download all song of one group page
 * Set tags with eyeD3 (skip the tag if eyeD3 is not installed)
 * The script stop when he see one song that have already been downloaded
 * You can use it as a sync script as i do with my Raspberry PI, each night it launch the script with my users profile and if new song as been added it download them and stop when it encounter a song that is already downloaded ;).